Zucchini Bread Muffins (Moist, Easy, and Perfect Every Time)

 9

-Let the muffins cool in the tin for 5 minutes, then transfer to a wire rack to cool completely.
-Enjoy warm or at room temperature.
+Remove the pan from the oven and let the muffins cool in the pan for 5 minutes, then transfer them to a wire rack to cool completely before serving.

 Equipment